 Silouid report public o., aa p. co.o.
-217 0111 a) The types of activity they are respectively engaged in and any business dealings between the listed company or its subsidiaries, on the one hand, and the parent company or its subsidiaries, on the other hand. b) The mechanisms in place to solve any conflicts of interest that may arise.
-Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] 3.
-During the annual general meeting, to supplement the written distribution of the annual corporate governal chairman of the board should inform the shareholders orally, in sufficient detail, of the most important aspectorporate governance, especially: - a) Any change s made since t the previous annual ge eneral meeting. b) the company does not native rules applied, if · · e recommendat ions of the Code of Corporat e Complies [ > () Partial compliance [ ] Explanation [ ] l 4. abuse a website Notwit compainform ors, within the and gives sim e, including in the standing the ny should als ation through e framework on the framework of the formation on the legal obligates to have a geneing the channels continuity information in the framework of oromote a policy concor of their involvement in to shareholders who how it has been implations regarding the dis- eral policy regarding the insidered adequate (mon to the market, investing Partial compliance [ the company, a are in the same emented, namin closure of inside the communication edia, social netwoors and other st nd proxy advisor position.
-And th g the contacts o information and n of non-financi orks or other ch rs that fully e company r those res d other kind al economi annels), co respects the laws r should publish th ponsible for such i ds of regulated info ic and financial cor against market at policy on its mplementation. ormation, the porate compiles ( ) ., , 5. ion at the general me ption right in a sum of urities issue of shares or con plish on its website the - nt, the Complies [ > () Partial compliance [ ] Explanation [ ] I 6.
-Listed companies that prepare the following reports, whether mandatory or voluntary, should publish them on their websites sufficiently in advance of the annual general meeting even though that publication is not compulsory: websites a) Report on th he independei nce of the auditor b) Reports on the functionin g of the audit commit tee and the nom ination and rem uneration committee
+217 0111 a) are respectively engage and, and the parent co or its b) The mechan nisms in place to solve any conflicts of interest that n nay arise.
+Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] 3. chairm an of the boa ng, to supplement the print the shareholders - a) Any change s made since t the previous annual ge eneral meeting. b) the company does not native rules applied, if · · e recommendat ions of the Code of Corporat e Complies [ > () Partial compliance [ ] Explanation [ ] l 4. abuse a website Notwit compainform ors, within the and gives sim e, including in the standing the ny should als ation through e framework on the framework of the formation on the legal obligates to have a geneing the channels continuity information in the framework of oromote a policy concor of their involvement in to shareholders who how it has been implations regarding the dis- eral policy regarding the insidered adequate (mon to the market, investing Partial compliance [ the company, a are in the same emented, namin closure of inside the communication edia, social netwoors and other st nd proxy advisor position.
+And th g the contacts o information and n of non-financi orks or other ch rs that fully e company r those res d other kind al economi annels), co respects the laws r should publish th ponsible for such i ds of regulated info ic and financial cor against market at policy on its mplementation. ormation, the porate Compileo ( ) ., , 5. ion at the general me ption right in a sum of urities issue of shares or con plish on its website the - nt, the Complies [ > () Partial compliance [ ] Explanation [ ] I 6. e following reports, w ual general meeting e websites a) Report on th he independei nce of the auditor b) Reports on the functionin g of the audit commit tee and the nom ination and rem uneration committee